Urinary Calculi is one of the most serious conditions your bucks & wethers can have and is preventable.

 Other factors can affect the calcium-to-phosphous ratio in the goat's diet.
 If the minerals and pelleted feed being fed have the proper calcium-to-phosphorus ratio and the goats have access to sufficient long fiber (forage/browse, hay), then you should have both water and hay tested for mineral content.
 Many types of hay (Bermuda is one example) are high in phosphorus.
 Hay fertilized with chicken litter will be even higher in phosphorus levels.
 Adding calcium carbonate (ground limestone) to the goats' diet can help bring the calcium-to-phosphorus ratio to the 2-1/2 to 1 range.
 You must work with a goat nutritionist to determine the right amount of calcium carbonate to add to the goats' diet to get these ratios right.

-Goats used for show purposes are prone to Urinary Calculi because their owners tend to over-feed them with grain concentrates.
+Goats used for show purposes are prone to Urinary Calculi because their owners tend to over-feed them with grain concentrates to get them in top condition.
 Young wethers (castrated males) are especially susceptible to Urinary Calculi.
 Castration stops both testosterone production and the growth of the diameter of the urethra.
 Solid particles cannot pass through a urethra that has not been given the opportunity to grow to its normal diameter.
 The chance of contracting Urinary Calculi in male show goats can be reduced by not wethering (castrating) them until they are five to six months of age, giving the diameter of the urethra time to grow.
 Castration of a goat of this age should be done under sedation by a veterinarian.
 The addition of hay or some other type of long fiber to the goat's diet is essential to help avoid Urinary Calculi.
 This is a big problem with some show-goat folks because they tend to take goats off long fiber and push grain concentrates.
 This often results in urinary calculi.

 Urinary Calculi requires immediate medical attention.
 This condition will not correct itself and if left untreated, the goat will die.
 Symptoms of Urinary Calculi include tail twitching in males, restlessness, anxiety, and a "hunched-up" body posture as the goat strains to urinate.
 If your buck or wether does not have any interest in eating, this is an early sign and must be addressed immediately.
 You can mis-diagnose the problem as constipation or bloat because of goat's behavior and body stance.
 You should closely examine any male exhibiting these symptoms.
 Watch for signs of difficulty with urination.